praveenpuglia/shadow-dom-in-depth/README.md

 </parent-element>
 ```

-Here's what our custom elements look like.
+Here's what our custom elements look like:

 ```js
 class ParentElement extends HTMLElement {